-- 11.1.1 Proven illness of a student, supported by a medical certificate; - 11.1.2 A death in the close family of a student, viz. the death of parents, brothers, sisters, grandmothers and grandfathers; - 11.1.3 Compulsory attendance, e.g. as a witness in court; - 11.1.4 Absence as a result of sport activities in the following circumstances: - 11.1.4.1 Absence with regard to trials/national championships for putting together a national (representative) team; - 11.1.4.2 Absence with regard to participation as a member of a national team against another country locally; - 11.1.4.3 Absence with regard to participation as a member of a national team internationally (tour); - 11.1.4.4 Absence with regard to preparation for participation at an international level, as in the case of a rugby test where the team gathers on a Wednesday before the Saturday; - 11.1.4.5 Absence with regard to representation of and preparation for participation for another country (e.g. Namibia).
+- 12.1.1 Proven illness of a student, supported by a medical certificate; - 12.1.2 A death in the close family of a student, viz. the death of parents, brothers, sisters, grandmothers and grandfathers; - 12.1.3 Compulsory attendance, e.g. as a witness in court; - 12.1.4 Absence as a result of sport activities in the following circumstances: - 12.1.4.1 Absence with regard to trials/national championships for putting together a national (representative) team; - 12.1.4.2 Absence with regard to participation as a member of a national team against another country locally; - 12.1.4.3 Absence with regard to participation as a member of a national team internationally (tour); - 12.1.4.4 Absence with regard to preparation for participation at an international level, as in the case of a rugby test where the team gathers on a Wednesday before the Saturday; - 12.1.4.5 Absence with regard to representation of and preparation for participation for another country (e.g. Namibia).

 In the case of par.
-11.1.4.1 - 11.1.4.5, it should be academically feasible, in the estimation of the dean (after consultation with the head of department concerned) for the student to catch up on the missed work.
+12.1.4.1 - 12.1.4.5, it should be academically feasible, in the estimation of the dean (after consultation with the head of department concerned) for the student to catch up on the missed work.
 When considering leave for longer periods, the academic justifiability of such a concession should be investigated.
 Problems are usually experienced with regard to practicals, as these are not easy to repeat.
-Interruption of study (if possible) or termination of study should be considered in particular for leave as a result of longer tours.
+Interruption of study (if possible) or discontinuation of study should be considered in particular for leave as a result of longer tours.

-11.2 Category B leave
+12.2 Category B leave

-Leave in this category will be granted a student on condition that he is able to make prior satisfactory arrangements with the lecturers concerned regarding the work (including lectures, practicals, seminar work, tests) in which he might become in arrears during the period under discussion.
+Leave in this category will be granted a student on condition that they are able to make prior satisfactory arrangements with the lecturers concerned regarding the work (including lectures, practicals, seminar work, tests) in which they might become in arrears during the period under discussion.